ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/how_amp_pages_are_cached.md

 3. Perform additional user-beneficial performance optimizations to content.

 [tip type="note"]
-AMP for Email documents are exempt from the AMP cache.
+AMP email documents are exempt from the AMP cache.
 [/tip]

 Learn more about AMP Caches in the YouTube video below, or in the [Why AMP Caches Exist](https://medium.com/@pbakaus/why-amp-caches-exist-cd7938da2456) blog post.